 What are my treatment options?

 There are a number of treatment options available that may offer some relief from allergy symptoms.
 These options include avoidance, prescription and over-the-counter medications, and allergy immunotherapy (allergy shots or sublingual drops).

-If you feel that someone you love or your allergy medication and avoidance measures do not help as much as you would like, you should consult one of our ENT Allergist specialist regarding evaluation and individualized treatment options available to you.
+If you feel that your allergy medication and avoidance measures do not help as much as you would like, you should consult one of our ENT Allergist specialists regarding evaluation and individualized treatment options available to you.

 Who could benefit?